PranavSriram18/writing/attention/attention0.md

 Some intuition for why we can get away with this comes from thinking about QK and OV circuits: it's the *combination* of queries and keys that determines where we look; thus, to ensure that different heads can look in different places, it suffices to vary just one of them across heads.
-Analogously for the OV circuit - even with shared values, different heads can still write to different subspaces of the residual stream due to W_O.
+Analogously for the OV circuit - even with shared values, different heads can still write to different subspaces of the residual stream due to $W_O$.

 ---